School Garden Grants

 - How do you plan to integrate gardening for birds or habitat creation/improvements?
 Please give us some details about your plans.

 - What learning/educational outcomes do you hope for?

 - How much funding are you requesting and how will you use the funding (plants, supplies, curriculum, seed, professional development, etc.)?
 Your chances of receiving an award will be higher if you are specific with your budget.
 Grants range from $500-$2,000.
 You may not receive the amount you request.
 Grants will be based on need and impact.

 Grant Details & Timeline

-- Between March and June, the winning schools must implement their proposed garden plan and the kit lessons.
+- Between November and June, the winning schools must implement their proposed garden plan and the kit lessons.

-- A final report is required no later than July 1, 2016 from each school.
+- A final report is required no later than July 1, 2018 from each school.
 This final report will consist of a brief survey and sharing the school’s progress on the BirdSleuth Action Map.
 Upon submission of the final report, each school will receive the remaining 25% of the funds to support continuation of the project.

 Alaska Fertilizer produces fish emulsion fertilizers, made from by-products of the fishing industry.
 High in organic matter, these fertilizers make use of otherwise wasted nutrients.
 These fertilizers are useful on all types of plants, easy to use, difficult to over-apply, harmless, and organic – making them ideal for school use!